jacen92/forge/roles/infra/README.md

-Ansible base role for the Infrastructure
+Ansible base role for the Infrastructure base.

 Content
 =======

-* firewall and fail2ban: protect from DOS and bruteforce attacks.
 * backup: install stuff to do backup of the datacore on a remote FTP server.
 * HTTPS: reverse-proxy with HTTPS.
-* Gogs: version control system and project manager.
+* portainer: docker machine web interface.

 NOTES:
 ======